 Kachumbari (Kenyan Tomato and Onion Salad)

-1-2 small red chile pepper, stem removed and finely diced
+- 1-2 small red chile peppers stem removed and finely diced

-Squeeze lime juice over the salad to taste and if desired, season with additional salt.
+- Squeeze lime juice over the salad to taste, drizzle with olive oil, and if desired, season with additional salt.
 Serve immediately.